Riverscapes/gcd/docs/Workshops/About/how-to-register.md

 ## Professionals & Public - CEWA 6850

-The three day USU course is available to non students and professionals.
-The next [workshop]() will be offered April 29 to May 3, 2017 in Logan, UT.
-See [here](http://www.eventbee.com/event?eid=199043755&track=GCDwebsite) for more information and how to register.
+This USU short course is available to non-students and professionals.
+The next [workshop]({{site.baseurl}}/Workshops/2019/wats6850) will be offered April 29 to May 3, 2017 in Logan, UT.
+See [here](-http://www.eventbee.com/event?eid=199043755&track=GCDwebsite) for more information and how to register.

 [REGISTER for PUBLIC WORKSHOP](-http://www.eventbee.com/event?eid=199043755&track=GCDwebsite)